wireshark/wireshark/.gitlab/issue_templates/FeatureRequest.md

 (Description including problem, use cases, benefits, and/or goals)

+## AI assistance

+(If AI tools helped shape this request, please note that and confirm you’ve reviewed the proposal yourself.)

 ## Sample capture file

 (For non-trivial enhancements attaching a sample capture that can be used